 Roasted Mixed Nuts

-- Place nuts on baking sheet and place in oven.
+- Place nuts on baking sheet and drizzle with oil and salt.

-- Once cooled fully, store in air tight container and use within a week for optimum flavor, or freeze for up to 3 months!
+- Once cooled, store in air tight container on the counter and eat within 10 days for optimum flavor, or freeze for up to 3 months!

 - I recommend using only the larger nuts (like pecans and Brazil) in this recipe to prevent burning the smaller varieties (like pistachios and peanuts), if you are doing a blend, and to allow for even roasting!

 - You can sub in an alternative oil here; any neutral plant based oil will work like canola, vegetable, peanut, sunflower, avocado, etc.

 - Keep an eye on your roasting nuts!
 This is a quick-cooking recipe and can turn south if you don’t stick nearby!
 So turn on an alarm, keep your oven light on (if you have it), and watch carefully.
 Once the nutty aroma is in the air, you know they’re ready to come out!